 The SFO’s case was that Oday Al Quoraishi (known by the codename Ivan) was a deputy general manager of projects at South Oil Company, or SOC, part of Iraq’s Ministry of Oil, between 2005 and 2011.
 He was paid a total of $608,000 by Unaoil.

 Unaoil’s founder and chairman, Ata Ahsani, and his sons Cyrus and Saman are subject to criminal proceedings in the US.
-Cyrus and Saman Ahsani, Unaoil’s former chairman and chief executive respectively, pleaded guilty to US bribery charges in March 2019 and expect to be sentenced in October 2020.
+Cyrus and Saman Ahsani, Unaoil’s former chairman and chief executive respectively, pleaded guilty to US bribery charges in March 2019.

 What punishment did they receive?

 Akle was sentenced to 5 years imprisonment.
 The judge in his sentencing remarks called his activities “utterly exploitative at a time when the economic and political situation in Iraq was extremely fragile.”
 This was not a sentence under the UK Bribery Act 2010 – the proceedings were brought under prior legislation.
 Whitley was sentenced to 3 years imprisonment for his “intended and actual” part in the bribery.